Arnie Sidebottom: Coaching career

 Sidebottom continued playing for Yorkshire until 1991, and then went into coaching.
 He finally left Yorkshire in 2003.
 He now coaches pupils at Woodhouse Grove School, West Yorkshire, in football and cricket, as well as coaching young cricketers at Thongsbridge Cricket Club and the Ryan Sidebottom Cricket Academy.

 Personal life

-Sidebottom's son, Ryan, is also a professional cricketer.
+Sidebottom's son, Ryan, is also a former professional cricketer.
 A left-arm fast bowler, he has played cricket for both Yorkshire and Nottinghamshire, and has also represented England in both Tests and One Day Internationals.
 He retired from international cricket in September 2010 and domestic cricket in 2017.